Draylar/arcane/README.md

 - Query Properties (`query.function_name`)

 Geometry, Material, Texture, and Context reference types aren't needed in the context of Minecraft Java edition, so they are currently not supported in Arcane.

+Arcane also doesn't support "complex" operations with brackets or temporary variables (yet) - the primary usage case for Arcane is parsing animation queries, where these types of Molang expressions are typically absent.